Crispy Fried Oyster Mushrooms

 Fried oyster mushrooms draining on a wire rack.

-Once the mushrooms are golden on all sides and hard to the touch, transfer them to a wire rack or a paper towel-lined plate lined to absorb the excess oil.
-Let them cool for a few minutes before serving.
+Step 8: Transfer the fried mushrooms to a wire rack or on a plate lined with paper towels to absorb the excess oil.
+Let cool for about 5 minutes then serve.

 Small platter of fried oyster mushrooms.